RebeccaSizer/Software_Engineering_Assessment_2025_AR_RW_RS/docs/user_manual.md

   SEA accepts `.vcf` and `.csv` files for creating or updating a database.

 - **Can I filter or sort results after exporting?**
-  No, exported Excel files are static.
-To apply filters or sorting, use the SEA interface before exporting.
+  No, exported CSV files are static.
+To apply filters or sorting, use the SEA interface before exporting or open the CSV file in a spreadsheet program like Microsoft Excel.

 - **How are ClinVar annotations added to my database?**
   SEA automatically queries ClinVar for each variant in the uploaded file and stores the annotations in the local database.

 - **What do the stars in the database table represent?**
-  Stars indicate the level of review for each variant in ClinVar, from one (single submitter) to four (expert panel).
+  Stars indicate the quality of the reviews made for a particular variant in ClinVar, from one (single submitter) to four (expert panel).

 ---